danizen/heroku-django-template/README.md

 # Heroku Django Starter Template

-An utterly fantastic project starter template for Django 1.8.
+An utterly fantastic project starter template for Django 1.8, customized by me.

 ## Features

 - Production-ready configuration for Static Files, Database Settings, Gunicorn, etc.
 - Enhancements to Django's static file serving functionality via WhiteNoise
 - Enhancements to Django's database functionality via django-postgrespool and dj-database-url

+## Differences from Heroku

+- Added Werkzeug and django-extensions
+- Added  multiple settings files, for local and heroku

 ## How to Use